mdsadman-git/MdSadman/README.md

-- 👋 Hi, I’m @PsykickSam
+- 👋 Hi, I’m @Md Sadman
-- 👀 I’m interested in Rust, Java, Javascript
+- 👀 I’m interested in Rust, Java, Javascript, Python
-- 🌱 I’m currently a learner of advanced Rust
+- 🌱 I’m currently a learner of advanced Rust concepts and Core system strategies
-- 💞️ I’m thinking of creating an Open Source Projects
+- 💞️ I’m thinking of creating or contributing to an Open Source Projects
-- 📫 How to reach me md.sadman.shams@gmail.com
+- 📫 Reach me md.sadman.shams@gmail.com

 <!---
 PsykickSam/PsykickSam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.